Blinking-Light-Labs/linux-homelab/README.md

 -  [Proxmox](./proxmox/)
    - Scripts made for use in Proxmox.
 - [Linux Scripts](./scripts/)
-  - Scripts made for use in Linud.
+  - Scripts made for use in Linux.

 ## Contributors